 The quasi-axisymmetric (QA) stellarator is an innovation that offers solutions to key problems facing MFE development- disruption-free steady-state operation, and more favorable plasma conditions for steady-state divertor operation- in a 3D configuration closely connected to tokamaks.
 Its advantages, its complementarity with LHD and W7-X, and the success of the closely-related HSX experiment motivate taking the next step, an integrated experimental test of its physics properties at the minimum scale and pulse length needed to evaluate its physics potential and risks in comparison with other approaches.
 A new experimental facility, QUASAR, provides a rapid approach to that step by taking advantage of the designs, fabricated components, and detailed assembly plans developed for NCSX.
-In a proposed scenario, the QUASAR project would be planned in Fiscal Year (FY) 2014, constructed in 48 months starting in FY-2015, and be ready to support physics research operations starting in FY-2019.
 Beyond QUASAR, the next step in QA stellarator development would extend performance to high temperature, high pressure sustained plasmas.
-That mission would involve a facility of approximately JET scale (plasma minor radius \sim 1 m), designed for steady-state operation.
-For a moderate aspect ratio, similar to QUASAR, this would imply a major radius in the range of 3 - 4.5 m.
-Operating in DD, such a facility would investigate the scale-up in size and pulse length from OUASAR.
+That mission would involve a facility of approximately JET scale designed for steady-state operation.
+Operating in DD, such a facility would investigate the scale-up in size and pulse length from QUASAR and would test advances in configuration optimization strategy.
 A suitably equipped facility of the same scale, operating in DT, could address fusion nuclear missions.
 Such a facility could be constructed starting in 2022 and operated starting in 2027, providing results contemporaneous with results from W7-X and ITER.